fabrice-etanchaud/dbt-dremio/README.md

 In an unmanaged environment, if no target database is provided, all models are materialized in the user's home space, under the target schema.

 In a managed environment, target and custom databases and schemas are used as usual.
-If no target database is provided,  `target.profile_name` will be used as the default value.
+If no target database is provided,  `target.environment` will be used as the default value.

 You will find in [the macros' directory](https://github.com/fabrice-etanchaud/dbt-dremio/tree/master/dbt/include/dremio/macros) an environment aware implementation for custom database and schema names.